Designation

 Profile

-Dr. Christine N. Simiyu was a MEXT (Japanese Government) scholar at the National Graduate Institute for Policy Studies (GRIPS), Tokyo, Japan (2009–2012), and a recipient of the Monbukagakusho Scholarship (2009).
+Dr. Christine N. Simiyu was a MEXT (Japanese) scholar at the National Graduate Institute for Policy Studies (GRIPS), Tokyo, Japan (2009–2012), and a recipient of the Monbukagkusho Scholarship (2009).
 She holds an MA and a PhD in Development Economics from GRIPS, Tokyo, Japan.
-Additionally, she is an East Africa Social Science Translation (EASST) Fellow at the Center for Effective Global Action (CEGA) at the University of California, Berkeley, USA, through the CEGA–EASST Fellowship Award.
-She has advanced knowledge of Microsoft Office suite, LaTEX, IBM- SPSS, STATA, EVIEWS, EPPI for systematic literature review, NVIVO for qualitative research methods and programming using PYTHON.
+Additionally, she is an East Africa Science Translation (EASST) Fellow at the Center for Effective Global Action (CEGA) at the University of California, Berkeley, USA, through the CEGA–EASST Fellowship.
+She has advanced knowledge of Microsoft Office suite, LaTEX, IBM – SPSS, STATA, EVIEWS, EPPI for systematic literature review, NVIVO for qualitative research methods and programming using PYTHON.
+Her research interest are including Entrepreneurship Education, Experimental and Behavioural Economics, Economic Modelling and Impact Evaluation.
+She is currently working on “Evidence for informing optimization and scaling of youth and women led clean energy enterprises and business models in Kenya, Malawi, Uganda & South Africa” in collaborations with African Centre for Technology Studies (ACTS) funded by IDRC.

 https://doi.org/10.58425/gjet.v2i1.265